Tennessee Sports Betting Odds

 Therefore, FanDuel believes Pittsburgh is more likely to win this game than Montreal.
 It isn’t a really strong conviction, however, as strong probability usually begins in the 80th percentile.

-The simplest definition is when a game ends right on a predicted margin or ends in a tie.
+The simplest definition of a push is when a game ends exactly on a predicted margin or ends in a tie.
 To illustrate this, let’s use the current point spread odds on an upcoming XFL game at PointsBet Sportsbook.